 The Group was fully complying with its covenant ratio for the RCF and the USPP.

-On 31 December 2020, the RCF was drawn for €199 million and Ipsen S.A. program of emission of NEU CP - Negotiable EUropean Commercial Paper of €600 million was drawn for €147 million.
+On 31 December 2021, the RCF was fully reimbursed and Ipsen S.A. program of emission of NEU CP - Negotiable EUropean Commercial Paper of €600 million was drawn for €80 million.